yamatt/blog/content/blog/public-wifi-vs-personal-vpns.md

 Even so there are [plenty of examples](https://www.theregister.com/2020/07/17/ufo_vpn_database/) of personal VPN services leaking logs, however [that doesn't make those services more, or indeed less, secure than they are now](https://matt.copperwaite.net/blog/assessing-security-practices-of-3rd-party-projects/).

 While public VPN services are not a new concept, they have [become more prominent in the last 5-6 years](https://trends.google.co.uk/trends/explore?date=all&geo=GB&q=%2Fg%2F11gfj_yxtn,%2Fg%2F11hbgq8gct,%2Fg%2F11b7y71slf).
-Conversely using public Wi-Fi has been [a fear for many people for far longer](https://www.theregister.com/2007/08/02/public_wifi_hack/) but with phone 3G and up being more common place this would mean it's usage is lower.
+Conversely using public Wi-Fi has been [a fear for many people for far longer](https://www.theregister.com/2007/08/02/public_wifi_hack/) but with phone 3G and up being more common place this would mean its usage is  likely lower.
 However, evidence for this and 'hacks' on public WiFi service having significant effects in the real world are hard to track down.
 The reasons for this are either because it rarely happens, or rarely gets identified.

 ## Comparisons

 The core of the question here is, are you more likely to use a public WiFi that has a vulnerability that could do you harm, or a personal VPN service that has a vulnerability that could do you harm.

 Part of the complexity in answering this is that we're comparing apples and oranges.
-This is easy to tell by a simple logic test, that you can run a VPN over public Wi-Fi and therefore use both at the same time.
-This make comparing risks difficult and the only reasonable way to measure it is through qualitative thought experiments.
+This is easy to tell by a simple logic test, that you can run a VPN over public Wi-Fi but not the other way around.
+This dissimilarity makes comparing risks difficult and the only reasonable way to measure it is through qualitative thought experiments.

 For clarity a _public [WiFi](https://en.wikipedia.org/wiki/Wi-Fi) service_ is any wireless network with an internet connection provided by a company in a public space.
-This means coffee shops such as [Starbucks](https://wifi.starbucks.com/) but does not include corporate Guest WiFi.
-A _public WiFi provider_ is the company that provides that WiFi.
+This means coffee shops such as [Starbucks](https://wifi.starbucks.com/) but does not include corporate Guest WiFi that you might find in a workplace.
+A _public WiFi provider_ is the company that provides that WiFi service.

 Whereas personal VPN services are a kind of internet service provider that supplies internet access via a [Virtual Private Network](https://en.wikipedia.org/wiki/Virtual_private_network) and is aimed [directly at consumers rather than businesses](https://en.wikipedia.org/wiki/Direct-to-consumer).
-A personal VPN provider is a company such as NordVPN or ExpressVPN that provide these services.
+A personal VPN provider is a company such as NordVPN or ExpressVPN that run these services.

 ### Economic Incentives for Security

-The economic models for public WiFi services and personal VPN services are quite different.
-Personal VPN services have a very traditional "quid pro quo" subscription model, whereas the payment model for public WiFi services is more complex.
+To start with lets look at the reasons a company might run one of these services as t he economic models for public WiFi services and personal VPN services are quite different.
+Using Behavioural Economics we can identify constraints and motivations for running it.

+Personal VPN services have a very traditional "quid pro quo" subscription model, this means that those who tout their services as improving security have a specific interest in you having secure system, or they would be out of business.
+It doesn't mean it won't happen, but they are incentivised to make it secure, in the same way cloud providers are.

+The payment model for public WiFi services is more complex.
 Coffee shops and libraries are widely regarded as a place to get free WiFi.
 The payment model is indirect.
 In coffee shops you are paying for your WiFi as a portion of the food and drink you purchase.
 The WiFi encourages you to choose that venue over other similar venues, and the act of you staying there means you spend more on food and drink.

-Sometimes public WiFi providers up-sell you to improve your service such as speed, or amount of data, or amount of time for a fee, but this I would be surprised if this is often taken up.

-The direct payment model for personal VPN providers means that those who tout their services as improving security have a specific interest in you having secure system, or they would be out of business.
-Whereas a coffee shop or library is more interested in providing it as a lowest cost service.
+You can infer therefore, that a coffee shop or library is more interested in providing it as a lowest cost service.
 It's not going to harm their business as much if there's malware flying around the network.

+Sometimes public WiFi providers up-sell you to improve your service such as speed, or amount of data, or amount of time for a fee, but this I would be very surprised if this is taken up.

 ### Security Considerations